elijahgagne/blog/content/posts/website-hosting.md

 ![netlify-https-done](/website-hosting/netlify-https-done.png)

 Switch back to the deploy tab of Netlify.
 Then generate some content, commit/push it to GitHub, and watch a build/deploy kick off.
 Netlify let's you specify the build configuration through it's web interface.
 However, I prefer to keep it in the Git repo.
 To do that, you can create a `netlify.toml` file in the root of the repo.
-Here's what mine looks like:
+Here's how I created mine:

 ```sh
 cat << 'EOF' > netlify.toml